sparkflows/sparkflows-docs/docs/user-guide/datasets/index.rst

 **Schema**

   * DataSets have Schema defined for them.
-This allows Fire Insights to read in the create and create a DataFrame out of it.
+This allows Fire Insights to read and create a DataFrame out of it.
 The DataFrame is then used for transforms, machine learning etc.

 **File formats**

   * Sparkflows supports various File formats and is able to infer the schema.
 These include ``CSV/TSV, Parquet, Avro, JSON, XML`` files.
   * Sparkflows also supports creating datasets from ``HIVE`` tables.
-This is not necessary as in the Workflows HIVE Processors can be directly connected to specific HIVE tables (instead of creating a Dataset in Fire for them).
+This is not necessary as in the Workflows HIVE Processors it can be directly connected to specific HIVE tables (instead of creating a Dataset in Fire for them).

 **Dataset Listing Page**